The House Method team researches, reviews, and recommends a number of services, including lawn care providers. Affiliate disclosure.

 |Tree & Shrub Plan|

-All TruGreen lawn care plans are performed by skilled professionals and backed by their Healthy Lawn Guarantee.
-That means your lawn care specialist will come as often as necessary to get your lawn healthy and looking the great.
+All TruGreen lawn care treatments are performed by skilled professionals and backed by their Healthy Lawn Guarantee.
+That means your lawn care specialist will come as often as necessary to make adjustments, get your lawn healthy, and ensure your satisfaction.

 Andrea Pisani Babich is a writer and editor who believes your home is your sanctuary.
 She writes about home care and lifestyle so that everyone can surround themselves with peace and beauty in whatever place they call home.